Peach Creek, West Virginia

 Peach Creek is an unincorporated community and census-designated place (CDP) in Logan County, West Virginia, United States.
 Peach Creek is located on the east bank of the Guyandotte River across from West Logan.
 Peach Creek has a post office with ZIP code 25639.
-The community was first listed as a CDP prior to the 2020 census.
+The community was first listed as a CDP prior to the 2020 census, in which the population was 185.

 The community took its name from Peach Creek, which flows through the center of town.

+Peach Creek is also the name of the main location in the Cartoon Network animated series Ed, Edd n Eddy, where the Eds live in the local cul-de-sac in Peach Creek, West Virginia with their friends, the Cul-de-sac kids.